Setting Up data ingestion for your ServiceNow® data

 1. Search for the table you want to ingest.

-2. Select the checkbox in the Status column next to the table you want to select.
+2. Select the checkbox in the Status column from the left to the table you want to select.

-3. Under Synch Schedule, select how frequently you want to synchronize the table between Snowflake and ServiceNow.
+3. Under Sync Schedule, select how frequently you want to synchronize the table between Snowflake and ServiceNow®.

 4. Repeat these steps for each table you want to ingest into Snowflake.